hanhu0618/leetcode/Pre-order.md

 solution:

 1. Bottom-up DFS.
-2. We memorize the max sum, and compare when returning to a subtree root.
+2. We memorize the max sum and compare it with current sum when returning to a subtree root.
 3. We we need to return, we choose the max subpath(left or right).